 For plus-money odds (+100 or greater) the breakeven win percentage is calculated as follows: 100 / (100 + Odds).
 Let’s give it a try.
 For odds of 200, the breakeven win percentage is 100 / (100 + 200) = 33.3%.

 For minus-money odds (-100 or less) the breakeven win percentage is calculated as follows: Odds / (Odds – 100).
 For odds of -200, the breakeven win percentage is -200 / (-200 - 100) = 66.6%.

 Now let’s calculate the breakeven percentage for the moneyline on the NC State/Virginia game.

-Now as you might notice, the sum of these breakeven percentages is greater than 100%.
+Now you might notice that the sum of these breakeven percentages is greater than 100%.
 Question: why might that be?
-If you answered“VIG!” then you’re starting to pick this stuff up.
+If you answered “VIG!” then you’re starting to pick this stuff up.